jedi4ever/gmond-zmq/README.md

 And maybe , just maybe,  this will evolve into a swiss-army knife of monitoring/metrics conversion ....

+### Thanks!

+A big thanks to Vladimir Vuksan (@vvuksan) for helping me out with the original proof of concept!

 ### Requirements:
 #### Centos